-Michael J. Astrue, Commissioner of Social Security, today announced that the agency is making new data about beneficiaries and the agency's disability and hearing processes available to the public.
+New data about beneficiaries and Social Security disability hearing processes available to the public.

 The new data supports the President's Transparency and Open Government initiative and is available at www.data.gov